Hardrick98/TheCompleteRobots/README.md

 To visualize and create a video run
 ```
-python robot_interaction.py --interaction PATH_TO_INTERACTION --robot ROBOT_NAME
+python robot_interaction.py --interaction PATH_TO_INTERACTION --robot1 ROBOT1_NAME --robot2 ROBOT2_NAME --video
 ```
-After the visualization stops you can adjust the camera and press q to save camera parameters.
-Those will be loaded in the next execution.
+When the interactive window opens, adjust the camera as you like then press q.
+The interaction will start and the video will be recorded.
+Once the motion stops press q to end.

 The output will be a video.mp4 file.